MichaelArriaga/Portfolio/src/pages/blog/simple-rails-ci-pipeline-with-github-actions/simple-rails-ci-pipeline-with-github-actions.md

 repo.](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#on)

-**CI/CD** systems are incredibly useful for validating a commit or pull request that we might receive, heck...**CI/CD** systems are also great at saving us from our own mistakes!
+**CI/CD** systems are incredibly useful for validating a commit or pull request that we might receive.
+As Rails Developers, we probably want to: **run our test suite**, maybe some **security auditing** or **code linting** as part of our CI/CD pipeline.

-As Rails Developers, whenever we push changes to the main branch of our github repo, we probably want to: **run our test suite**, maybe some **security auditing** or **code linting** perhaps?
+We will use the CI/CD service **[Github Actions](https://github.com/features/actions)** to accomplish this.
+Github Actions is a CI/CD service that is already integrated with our github project's repository.
+With it we can perform all of our seperate CI/CD jobs automatically.

 A good place to start for us would be to create a `test` job that will run every time we: